 We’re always looking for people to join us on SERI and to help improve our thinking.
-To share your thoughts or to get involved in this programme please contact Michelle at firstname.lastname@example.org
+To share your thoughts or to get involved in this programme please contact us.

 Insurance is a complex industry.
 In simple terms, paying small amounts, or premiums, over time to an insurer entitles us to claim large sums from the insurer if things go wrong.
 However, insurance business models depend on complex interactions of industry, data, mathematical modelling, investment structures, commercial and non-commercial stakeholders, and of course, changing circumstances caused by events around us.

 As part of SERI, we mapped out the insurance industry landscape to clarify the various segments, how they interact, and the data channels that exist between market participants.
 By understanding the value chains, data layers and “gatekeepers” of the insurance ecosystem, we aim to identify levers that can facilitate decarbonisation across the industry through shared data.
-Creating standards that define a robust data infrastructure can facilitate cross-industry inoperability to reach our net-zero targets.
+Creating a standard for a robust data-sharing infrastructure can facilitate cross-industry inoperability to reach our net-zero targets.

 1. Insurance types and structures